 Of course, having freshly re-entered the world of sewing, I had to ask Charlotte for her top tips!

 “Persistence!,” she laughed.
 “Every time you sew something, you will learn something new.
 Most of what I’ve learnt, I have learnt from experience.
 Every project you do, try to learn from your mistakes.”

 She then added to remember to put your individuality into every garment you create.

 “Sew to your own rules,” she advised.
 “One person may not be happy with the one garment, but another person would love it and wear it.
 Find what suits you and your way to sew and make sure you’re pleased with it – don’t please anybody else.”

 Well, I love the sound of that, and will be heading off to buy more fabric soon!

-If you would like any more information about life in the Southern Highlands, or you would like to inspect any of the properties I currently have listed, please get in touch with me at any time!
+If you would like any more information about life in the Southern Highlands, please get in touch with me at any time!